Vig2001/vig2001.github.io/index.md

 <img src="Headshot.jpg" style="transform: rotate(90deg); width: 300px; height: auto; display: block; margin: auto;">

+## About Me

 Hello!
-This is my portfolio website, where I have listed some of my most prominent projects so far.

-## About Me
+My name is Vignesh.
 I am a MSci Mathematics graduate (1st Class Honours) from Imperial College London with a strong interest for machine learning and data science.
-At university I completed courses in Mathematical Foundations for Machine Learning, Methods for Data Science, Scientific Computation and a research project on Modelling the Heterogeneity in Duchenne Muscular Dystrophy.
-I am particularly passionate about pursuing a career in machine learning for healthcare.
+At university I completed courses in Mathematical Foundations for Machine Learning, Methods for Data Science, Scientific Computation.

+As part of my Master's I completed a research project on Modelling the Heterogeneity in Duchenne Muscular Dystrophy supervised by Dr Christopher Hallsworth.
+This project sparked my interest in machine learning and AI for healthcare, revealing the powerful impact advances in statistics and computing can have in improving clinical outcomes and medical research!

 ### Projects